-All photovoltaic solar power systems, whether you go with the traditional PV panels, BIPV solar shingles and tiles, or thin-film solar laminates, are installed to face the sun, and then connected to an inverter by a licensed electrician during the installation, so the Direct Current (DC) electricity generated by the photo-voltaic cells can be converted to Alternating Current (AC) in order to be used domestically or sold back to the grid.
-Yes, you can actually sell excess solar-generated electricity back to the grid.
+All photovoltaic solar power systems, whether you go with the traditional PV panels, BiPV solar shingles and tiles, or thin-film solar laminates, are installed to face the sun, and then connected to an inverter by a licensed electrician during the installation, so the Direct Current (DC) electricity generated by the photo-voltaic cells can be converted to the Alternating Current (AC) to be used domestically or sold back to the local power grid.

-You can also get some pretty good tax credit benefits at the end of the year for the installation of a PV solar power system.
-Be sure to check your state’s and federal rebates and talk to your tax accountant to see if this might be a worthwhile pursuit for you.
+You can also qualify for the 26% federal tax rebate at the end of the year for the installation of a PV solar power system.
+Be sure to check your state and federal rebates and talk to your tax accountant to see if this might be a worthwhile pursuit for you.

 Solar power systems use photovoltaic cells to generate clean, renewable electricity from the abundant solar rays. — Currently, there are three main types of PV solar systems available to homeowners.